How much does it cost to come on the Pilgrimage?

 - The Water Gesture at the Baths

 - The Sacrament of Reconciliation

 It is important to remember that you don’t have to do everything on our pilgrimage programme, particularly if you have a medical condition or are elderly or frail.
 Be sensible and don’t become exhausted!

 What other ways can I get involved in Lourdes?

 Music: Our choir and musicians are very active during our week in Lourdes.
 We hold a music rehearsal in the UK before the pilgrimage.
+Everyone is invited to join the music group and attend the rehearsal.
 Please make sure you have appropriate insurance if you are bringing a musical instrument with you as this will not be covered by our travel insurance.